isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 This is similar to the example described in the :ref:`pool-selection-with-class-reservations6`.
-This time, however, there are two subnets, each of them having a pool associated with a different class.
-The clients which don't have a reservation for the ``reserved_class`` will be assigned an address from the subnet 2001:db8:2::/64.
-Clients having a reservation for the ``reserved_class`` will be assigned an address from the subnet 2001:db8:1::/64.
+This time, however, there are two subnets, each of which has a pool associated with a different class.
+The clients that do not have a reservation for the ``reserved_class`` are assigned an address from the subnet 2001:db8:2::/64.
+Clients with a reservation for the ``reserved_class`` are assigned an address from the subnet 2001:db8:1::/64.
 The subnets must belong to the same shared network.
-In addition, the reservation for the client class must be specified at the global scope (global reservation) and the ``reservations-global`` must be set to true.
+In addition, the reservation for the client class must be specified at the global scope (global reservation) and ``reservations-global`` must be set to "true".

-In the example above the ``client-class`` could also be specified at the subnet level rather than pool level yielding the same effect.
+In the example above, the ``client-class`` could also be specified at the subnet level rather than the pool level, and would yield the same effect.

 .. _multiple-reservations-same-ip6:

 Multiple Reservations for the Same IP
 -------------------------------------

-Host Reservations were designed to preclude creation of multiple reservations for the same IP address or delegated prefix within a particular subnet to avoid the situation when two different clients compete for the same lease.
+Host reservations were designed to preclude the creation of multiple reservations for the same IP address or delegated prefix within a particular subnet, to avoid having two different clients compete for the same lease.
 When using the default settings, the server returns a configuration error when it finds two or more reservations for the same lease within a subnet in the Kea configuration file.
-The :ref:`host-cmds` hooks library returns an error in response to the ``reservation-add`` command when it detects that the reservation exists in the database for the lease for which the new reservation is being added.
+The :ref:`host-cmds` hook library returns an error in response to the ``reservation-add`` command when it detects that the reservation exists in the database for the lease for which the new reservation is being added.

 Similar to DHCPv4 (see :ref:`multiple-reservations-same-ip4`), the DHCPv6
-server can also be configured to allow creating multiple reservations for the same IPv6 address and/or delegated prefix in a given subnet.
-This is supported beginning with Kea release 1.9.1 as an optional mode of operation enabled with the ``ip-reservations-unique`` global parameter.
+server can also be configured to allow the creation of multiple reservations for the same IPv6 address and/or delegated prefix in a given subnet.
+This is supported since Kea release 1.9.1 as an optional mode of operation enabled with the ``ip-reservations-unique`` global parameter.

-The ``ip-reservations-unique`` is a boolean parameter, which defaults to ``true``, which forbids the specification of more than one reservation for the same lease in a given subnet.
-Setting this parameter to ``false`` allows for creating such reservations both in the Kea configuration file and in the host database backends via ``host-cmds`` hooks library.
+``ip-reservations-unique`` is a boolean parameter that defaults to "true", which forbids the specification of more than one reservation for the same lease in a given subnet.
+Setting this parameter to "false" allows such reservations to be created both in the Kea configuration file and in the host database backend, via the ``host-cmds`` hook library.

 This setting is currently supported by the most popular host database backends, i.e. MySQL and PostgreSQL.
-It is not supported for Cassandra, Host Cache (see :ref:`hooks-host-cache`) or Radius backend (see :ref:`hooks-radius`).
-An attempt to set ``ip-reservations-unique`` to ``false`` when any of these three backends is in use yields a configuration error.
+It is not supported for Cassandra, Host Cache (see :ref:`hooks-host-cache`), or the RADIUS backend (see :ref:`hooks-radius`).
+An attempt to set ``ip-reservations-unique`` to "false" when any of these three backends is in use yields a configuration error.

 .. note::

-   When ``ip-reservations-unique`` is set to ``true`` (the default value) the server ensures that IP reservations are unique for a subnet within a single host backend and/or Kea configuration file.
+   When ``ip-reservations-unique`` is set to "true" (the default value), the server ensures that IP reservations are unique for a subnet within a single host backend and/or Kea configuration file.
 It does not guarantee that the reservations are unique across multiple backends.

-The following is the example configuration with two reservations for the same IPv6 address and for different MAC addresses:
+The following is an example configuration with two reservations for the same IPv6 address but different MAC addresses:

 ::